pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 ## Super-Administrative User

 - Must Have
-  - There must be documentation for the super-administrative user on managing Schools (e.g. on how to create each user of a different type and how to manage Schools and invite Schools)
+  - There must be documentation for the super-administrative user on the users (e.g. the different types of users and how to create them) and managing Schools (e.g. creating Schools and inviting users to Schools)

 - Should Have
-  - There should be documentation for the super-administrative user on assigning and unassigning with Classrooms to administrative users and the effects of doing so
+  - There should be documentation for the super-administrative user on assigning and unassigning Classrooms to administrative users and the effects of doing so

 - Could Have
-  - There would be documentation on removing users from Schools and the effects of doing so
+  - There would be documentation for the super-administrative user on removing users from Schools and the effects of doing so as well as creating custom typing challenge content

 # Reliability